 There are many brands and models on the market today which tend to confuse those people who intend to buy a metal detector for the first time.
 One of things that you must consider is to how serious you want to be.

-A good basic metal detector for basic gold prospecting and treasure hunting are the Bounty Hunter metal detectors - Tracker IV priced at $295 or the Quick Draw II priced at $425.
-Users of both of these detectors and have reported good gold finds, particularly in very trashy areas.
+A good basic metal detector for basic gold prospecting and treasure hunting are around the $300 - $400 mark. - Users of these detectors and have reported good gold finds, particularly in very trashy areas.
 However, it must be noted that these units will only locate gold nuggets from approximately 1/2 gram to 1 gram in size upward.

 For those of you who would like a good sensitive detector for detecting small alluvial gold nuggets, the Fisher Gold Bug 2 metal detector operating at around 71.1 kHz locates extremely tiny pieces of gold.
 However, if you decide to use this type of detector, you will have to make sure that the manual ground balance control is adjusted constantly to eliminate false ground noise – apart from that, it is an excellent prospecting detector.

 Possibly the most popular detector for all-round prospecting is the Minelab Eureka Gold which features automatic ground balancing, three (3) operating frequencies (6.4 kHz, 20 kHz and 60 kHz) and an iron reject switch which can be useful in some instances to identify rusted iron metal.
 This successful detector is used by professional and part-time prospectors alike.